 The information for the years ended March 31, 2021, March 31, 2020 and March 31, 2019 included in this Standalone financial statements have been compiled from special purpose standalone financial statements of respective years being prepared by the management in accordance with the Indian Accounting Standard (Ind AS) (the "Special Purpose Ind AS standalone Financial Statements") by making Ind AS adjustments to the audited standalone financial statements of the Company as at and for the year ended March 31, 2021, March 31, 2020 and March 31, 2019 prepared in accordance with previous GAAP.
-For the purpose of Special Purpose Ind AS standalone Financial Statements of 1, 2020 and 31 March 2019, the company has followed the same accounting policy and accounting policy choices (both mandatory exceptions and optional exemptions availed as per Ind AS 101) as initially adopted on transition date i.e. April 01, 2020.
-Accordingly, suitable restatement adjustments (both re-measurements and reclassifications) in the accounting heads are made to the Special Purpose Ind AS standalone Financial Statements as of and for the years ended March 31, 2020 and March 31, 2019 following accounting policies and accounting policy choices (both mandatory exceptions and optional March 31, 2019 following accounting policies and accounting policy choices (both mandatory exceptions and optional exemptions) consistent with that used at the date of transition to Ind AS (i.e. 1 April 2020).
+For the purpose of Special Purpose Ind AS standalone Financial Statements 31, 2020 and 31 March 2019, the company has followed the same accounting policy and accounting policy choices (both mandatory exceptions and optional exemptions availed as per Ind AS 101) as initially adopted on transition date i.e. April 01, 2020.
+Accordingly, suitable restatement adjustments (both re-measurements and reclassifications) in the accounting heads are made to the Special Purpose Ind AS standalone Financial Statements as of and for the years ended March 31, 2020 and March 31, 2020 and counting policies and accounting policy choices (both mandatory exceptions and optional exemptions) consistent with that used at the date of transition to Ind AS (i.e. 1 April 2020).